Guy Warner: Storylines

-Guy arrived in town in late 1992 and had a one-night stand with Meredith (Stephanie Wilkin) much to the annoyance of older brother, Chris (Michael Galvin) who had been courting her.
-Guy flirted with Chris' ex fiancé - Alison (Danielle Cormack) and departed.
-He returned early the following year as the clinic's new social worker and got together with Meredith.
-The two appeared to share a loving relationship, raising Meredith's young son.
-However the clinic staff were shocked when it was revealed Guy had a mistress, older women - Jenny (Maggie Harper).
-Meredith ended the relationship.
-Guy briefly dated HIV patient Deborah (Lisa Chappell) but realised he had fallen in love with his good friend Carmen (Theresa Healey).
+Guy arrived in town in late 1992 and had a one-night stand with Meredith (Stephanie Wilkin) much to the entertainment of older brother, Chris (Michael Galvin) who had long courted her.
+Guy flirted with Chris' girlfriend Alison (Danielle Cormack), leading to their breakup.
+Finishing up his Social Work qualifications, Guy initially worked for the clinic in an Anger Management Course before securing full-time employment upon finishing his degree.
+Early in the new year, Guy ended up pursuing a more serious romance with Meredith and the two appeared to share a loving relationship, raising Meredith's young son.
+However the clinic staff were shocked when it was revealed Guy had a mistress, older women Jenny (Maggie Harper).
+Meredith ended the relationship and Guy briefly dated HIV patient Deborah (Lisa Chappell) but realised he had fallen in love with his good friend Carmen (Theresa Healey).
 The two began to date and Guy decided to get a vasectomy to prevent starting a family due both having bad experiences growing up.
 When Carmen fell pregnant, Guy assumed she had been cheating and left her.
 However it soon turned out the vasectomy had been unsuccessful and Guy was the true father.
 The two reconciled and committed to raising their baby daughter Tuesday (Kelly Tate) as a loving family.
 In 1995 he was shocked to learn he was the result of an affair between father, Bruce (Ken Blackburn) and Chris' nanny.
 Guy was devastated on Christmas day 1995 when Carmen was killed following being struck by a truck that collided through the clinic's reception.
 Depressed, Guy leaned on Chris to help raise his daughter and the Warners moved to the United States when a tumour was found on Tuesday's brain that could not be operated in New Zealand.